Miguelro/Udacity_MLOps_Project2/starter_files/README.md

 ### Step 3: Best Model Deployment

+The best model founded by the AutoML experiment has been deployed using AzureML Studio.

 #### Screenshot 3: Best Model Endpoint

 ![Best_model_endpoint](./screenshots/Best_model_endpoint.PNG)

 ### Step 4: Enable Logging

+Once the model is deployed, AppInsights was enabled so as to monitor the model execution by storing its logs.

 #### Screenshot 4.1: AppInsights logs